colored blocks

 Infrared Thermal Imaging helps identify problem areas that can't be detected with the naked eye.
 Our high-resolution infrared camera can reveal issues such as roof leaks, insulation gaps, pest infestation, electrical issues and plumbing leaks.

-ESI home inspections include these major interior and exterior components:
+ESI home maintenance checkups include these major interior and exterior components:

 • Grounds: Grading, Drainage, Sidewalks, Driveway